-Students who wish to declare their intention to major or earn a certificate in religious studies must meet with the undergraduate advisor during regular office hours or by making an appointment.
+Students who wish to declare their intention to major in religious studies must meet with the undergraduate advisor during regular office hours or by making an appointment.
 Students are encouraged to do this early in their academic careers in order to plan for successful completion and take advantage of opportunities such as Honors, special research, internship, service learning, or study abroad opportunities in associate with the major or certificate.

 University General Education Requirements

 All undergraduate students at the University of Wisconsin–Madison are required to fulfill a minimum set of common university general education requirements to ensure that every graduate acquires the essential core of an undergraduate education.
 This core establishes a foundation for living a productive life, being a citizen of the world, appreciating aesthetic values, and engaging in lifelong learning in a continually changing world.
 Various schools and colleges will have requirements in addition to the requirements listed below.
 Consult your advisor for assistance, as needed.
 For additional information, see the university Undergraduate General Education Requirements section of the Guide.

 * The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B, Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.

 College of Letters & Science Degree Requirements: Bachelor of Arts (B.A.)

 Students pursuing a bachelor of arts degree in the College of Letters & Science must complete all of the requirements below.
 The College of Letters & Science allows this major to be paired with either a bachelor of arts or a bachelor of science curriculum.